yzhao062/pyod/README.rst

 Similarly, the models depend on **xgboost**, e.g., XGBOD, would **NOT** enforce xgboost installation by default.

+**Notes on Python 2.7**\ :
+To be consistent with the dependent libraries, e.g., scikit-learn, PyOD will stop supporting Python 2.7 soon (to be decided).
+We encourage you to move to Python 3.5 or newer for latest functions and bug fixes.
+More information could be found at `scikit-learn install page <https://scikit-learn.org/stable/install.html>`_.

 **Citing PyOD**\ :

 If you use PyOD in a scientific publication, we would appreciate